fhoedemakers/pico-smsplus/README.md

 ## System requirements - What do yo need?

-> For more detailed instructions and specific configurations, see the [Pico-InfonesPlus sister project](https://github.com/fhoedemakers/pico-infonesPlus).
-(For using a breadboard with components or how to use an Original NES or WII-classic controller.)

 The binary specific for your config can be downloaded from the [releases](https://github.com/fhoedemakers/pico-smsplus/releases/latest) page.
 ## For Raspberry Pi Pico / Pico W